Monkey see…. Monkey do… Stop Sending ‘Just Anyone’ networking!

 This is thinking internally, even selfishly.
 The truth is that your fellow members aren’t thrilled they’re hearing your presentation second-hand.
 They aren’t saying, “Crikey, I wish John sent a substitute because I really missed his weekly presentation.”

 The substitute programme is about one thing: bringing value to the meeting when you can’t be there.
+Getting the right people in the room makes all the difference.

 Defining a ‘Valuable Substitute’